 But, because resentment is such a complicated emotion it can be confused with regular frustration or anger.
 For instance, if your partner is mad at you for bailing on dinner with their parents, they may not communicate it but get remarkably angry if you fold their socks the wrong way.

 Others hold on to bitterness or distrust from infidelity after claiming to have moved on.
 They may be cold or petty because they resent your actions deep down.
+[Read: Emotionally stable – How to find your zone of perfect calmness]

 Because so many of us struggle with communication, resentment easily builds up when we don’t release how we truly feel about a situation or behavior.

-As I said, it can be difficult to spot the signs of resentment in a relationship.
+As we said, it can be difficult to spot the signs of resentment in a relationship.
 However, it is not impossible.
 If you know what to look for, you can see the signs of resentment, and hopefully get ahead of them so that your relationship can thrive, not wilt.

-#1 You never argue.
 You may think a relationship without arguing is going great.
 But every couple fights.
 You don’t need to scream and yell but everyone has disagreements and needs to sort through those.
 It is a healthy part of any relationship.

 So, if you and your partner avoid any sort of conflict or disagreement, you may be dealing with resentment.
 When resentment is part of a relationship, it causes resistance.
 It can make one or both partners back away from communication.
 This is because resentment burrows itself deep down and can explode at any moment.